JSONata parser

 Available operators

-Computed columns support a wide range of operators and functions for creating expressions:
+Computed columns support a wide range of operators and functions for creating expressions.

 Supported types

-- Numeric types (int, float)
+- Numeric types (integer, float)

 - Boolean types